IHT Agricultural Property Relief: Practice Notes / dealing with companies where AR may be an issue

-- Some aspects of AR need to be referred to the Appeals Team.
-Before any reference to the Appeals Team is made, via your team leader, you should ensure that a full analysis of the facts has been made and the specific problem(s) identified.
+- Some aspects of AR need to be referred to the Litigation and Technical Advice Team (LTAT).
+Before any reference to LTAT is made, via your team leader, you should ensure that a full analysis of the facts has been made and the specific problem(s) identified.

 - All cases where AR has been claimed should be referred to a risk assessor.

 - In calculating the part eligible for relief, debts and mortgages which are specifically charged on agricultural property should be deducted from the value of the property.
 Where the agricultural value of that property is less than its full value, the liability should be apportioned pro rata between the agricultural and non-agricultural values.

 - Any case where difficulties arise should be referred to LTAT.

 - Agricultural Tenancies - For a brief history of the law relating to agricultural tenancies and a description of the types existing today and their characteristics see Chapter 24 of the Inheritance Tax manual at IHTM24210 onwards.